splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/configuration/advanced-dotnet-configuration.rst

    * - ``OTEL_DOTNET_AUTO_TRACES_ADDITIONAL_LEGACY_SOURCES``
      - Comma-separated list of additional legacy source names to be added to the tracer at the startup.
 Use it to capture ``System.Diagnostics.Activity`` objects created without using the ``System.Diagnostics.ActivitySource`` API.

-The following settings control which instrumentations are enabled.
+The following settings control which instrumentations are activated.
 See :ref:`disable-instrumentations-otel-dotnet` for more information.

 .. list-table::
    :header-rows: 1